MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Microsoft Windows File Server
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from Microsoft Windows File Server including its Distributed File System (DFS) and intelligently searching it with Microsoft Graph.
 It robustly indexes files and folders from Windows File Server in near real time.
-The connector fully supports Microsoft Windows File Server’s document-level security and the latest versions of the Sever Message Block 2(SMB2) and Server Message Block 3 (SMB3) protocols.
+The connector fully supports Microsoft Windows File Server’s document-level security and the latest versions of the Server Message Block 2(SMB2) and Server Message Block 3 (SMB3) protocols.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-windows-file-server-connector)